patch3459/CSVtoXLSX_Converter/README.md

 # CSV to XLSX
 ## Introduction
-This command line tool uses this [package](https://github.com/tealeg/csv2xlsx) that converts CSV files to XLSX files
+This command line tool uses this [package](https://github.com/tealeg/csv2xlsx) to convert a directory of CSV files to XLSX files.

 ## Installation